Key takeaways

 What Does K-12 Mean?

-K-12 means the U.S. educational system from kindergarten through 12th grade.
+The term K-12 refers to the structure of American education from kindergarten through 12th grade.
+Understanding the K-12 meaning helps parents navigate school options and academic stages within the U.S. education system.
+In simple terms, K-12 means the full period of primary and secondary education before college or vocational training.
 Kindergarten begins at age five.
 Following stages are elementary, middle, and high school.
 The “K” means kindergarten and “12” is the last year before college or vocational training.

 Public, private, and charter schools provide K-12 education.
 Each type of school offers a different way of learning, but all follow educational guidelines.
 The U.S. Department of Education runs general policies and guidelines.